alirezaghey/fullstackopen-2019.github.io/src/content/3/en/part3a.md

-In the first row, the application imports Node's built-in [web server](https://nodejs.org/docs/latest-v8.x/api/http.html) module.
+In the first line, the application imports Node's built-in [web server](https://nodejs.org/docs/latest-v8.x/api/http.html) module.
 This is practically what we have already been doing in our browser-side code, but with a slightly different syntax:

 ```js
 import http from 'http'